stdevelopr/poloniex-api/README.md

 Install Composer Dependency Manager: https://getcomposer.org/<br>
 Clone this repo to your localhost folder, and run: *composer install*<br>
 Create a database named "poloniex" and configure the file connect_db (if running MySQL) or connect_db_pg(if running PostgreSQL) with the server info.<br>
-On your browser open the admin.php file and verify the connection.
+On your browser open the admin.php file and press the button "check database" verify the connection.
+If connected successfully you are ready to proceed.

 ## Usage